YODER NEWSLETTER

 We're sorry to be unable to publish only a part of the material received.
 We appreciate your sharing with us!
 We hope future issues will afford space for all.
 Keep it coming.

-We will still send a FREE copy of Issue #1 to anyone who sends a self-addressed business size envelope (SASE) to YODER NEWSLETTER, P. O. Box 594, Goshen IN 46526.
+We will still send a FREE copy of Issue #1 to anyone who sends a self-addressed business size envelope (SASE) to YODER NEWSLETTER, P. O.

-A policy statement is in order to inform you that this newsletter is strictly non-profit.
+A policy statement is in order to to inform you that this newsletter is strictly non-profit.
 The editors have and are willing to "stick our necks out" to keep things rolling and so far things are looking OK.
 We want to give you all your moneys worth.
 You can help by continuing to subscribe.
 Also why not consider sending in a gift subscription to a friend or relative?
 It would insure the continued success of this venture.

 As this goes to press we have 29O paid subscriptions to the YNL.
 Non-Yoder names run at around 42% of our subscribers' list.